Local School Boards

 Click to access Wilfrid Laurier's website and see for yourself how much the Brantford campus has to offer.

 McMaster University and the Brant Community Healthcare System opened a new education campus for medical residents and other health care learners at the Brantford General Hospital.
 The newly renovated space, in the D Wing of the Terrance Hill Street facility, is called the Grand Erie Six Nations Clinical Education Campus — Brantford Centre.
 The 10,000-square-foot space includes classrooms, offices, lounges and "call rooms" or living space for medical residents on duty.
 The new campus will be home base for medical students and residents of the Michael G. DeGroote School of Medicine and other McMaster healthcare program students learning at the Brant Community Healthcare System (BCHS).
-Although some McMaster medical students and residents have received part of their training at the BCHS in the past, six family medicine residents arrived in July to begin their two years of training based at BCHS.
-Six additional residents will arrive on July 1, 2014.

 Click to access the McMaster University website for more details.